pingcap/docs/error-codes.md

 >
 > Some errors are internal errors.
 Normally, TiDB handles the errors rather than return to the user.
 So it is not listed here.
 >
-> If you encounter the errors that is not listed here, contact PingCAP for support or seek help in the official forum.
+> If you encounter the error that is not listed here, contact PingCAP for support or seek help in the official forum.

 * Error Number: 8001